zhenxiong/Getting-and-Cleaning-Data/README.md

     * README.md -- This is what you are reading currently
     * codebook.md -- Describes the variables, the data, and transformations that I did to clean up the data
     * run_analysis.R -- actual code
-    * second_tidy.txt -- output file from run_analysis script
+    * second-tidy.txt -- output file from run_analysis script
     * data_files/ -- All the necessary data files for the script downloaded from the data source